-Whilst these four categories of need broadly identify aspects of primary areas of need for children and young people, at Maghull High School we identify the needs of pupils by considering the needs of the whole child, which will include not just the special educational needs of the child or young person.
+Whilst these four categories of need broadly identify aspects of primary areas of need for children and young people, at Maghull High School we identify the needs of students by considering the needs of the whole child, which will include not just the special educational needs of the child or young person.

-Maghull High School places a high importance on early identification, assessment and provision for any child who may have special educational needs.
-The earlier action is taken, the more responsive the child is likely to be to ensure that they can fulfil their potential.
-Any of the following may trigger a concern:
+Maghull High School places a high importance on early identification, assessment and provision for any student who may have special educational needs.
+The earlier action is taken, the more responsive the child is likely to be, therefore supporting in ensuring that they can fulfil their potential.

+Any of the following may raise a concern:

 - Parent/carers

-- Child
+- Student

 - Class teachers

-- Learning Support Assistants
+- Teaching Assistants

-- Records transferred from other schools.
+- · Records transferred from other schools.

 - Support services

-In identifying children who may have special educational needs the School draws upon a range of assessment tools including:
+In identifying students who may have special educational needs the school draws upon a range of assessment tools including:

-- Baseline assessments on entry to the School - Their performance monitored by teachers as part of on-going observations and assessments - Standardised screening or assessment tools - Assessment from outside agencies
+- Baseline assessments on entry to the school - Their performance monitored by teachers as part of on-going observations and assessments - Standardised screening or assessment tools - · Assessment from outside agencies

-This is not an exhaustive list as identification and assessments are linked to the needs and requirements of the individual pupil.
+This is not an exhaustive list as identification and assessments are linked to the needs and requirements of the individual student.
 Both the child and their parents/carers are fully involved in the identification and assessment process.
 (See SEND Information Report)

 Maghull High School also carefully considers areas of need which are not categorised as SEN but may impact on progress and attainment including disability, attendance, punctuality, health and welfare, English as an additional language, being in receipt of pupil premium or being a looked after child.
-The School strives to ensure that excellent quality first teaching is applied in all of these circumstances and that pupils have access to an outstanding, personalised education, which is differentiated to their needs and requirements.
+The school strives to ensure that excellent quality first teaching is applied in all of these circumstances and that students have access to an outstanding, personalised education, which is differentiated to their needs and requirements.
 Maghull High School also adopts the 'reasonable adjustment' duty under current disability and equality legislation as outlined in the Code of Practice 2014.